guevarch/Credit_Risk_Analysis/README.md

 # Summary
 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+Easy Ensemble AdaBoost Classifier had the best accuracy score vs the rest of the tests.